How do Scientologists celebrate the holidays? You might be surprised.

 Pastor of the Nashville Church, Rev. Brian Fesler, says, “Our church captures the spirit of the holidays.
 We bring people together to celebrate and plan the year ahead, and everyone is welcome here throughout the season.”

-The Church will be hosting a Thanksgiving potluck dinner, there will be get-togethers throughout December and on New Year’s Eve, the church celebrates with a large-scale event.
+The Church annually celebrates New Year’s Eve with a large-scale event that all parishioners and members of the community are invited to attend.
 It is at this event that the church reviews the accomplishments for the year and sets the course for the year to come.

 For more information about Scientology, visit www.scientology.org.